How to Remove Mold from Floor Joists

 Step 5 – Treating Floor Joists in Crawl Spaces

 In crawl spaces where lighting is more dim, take an extension cord and a drop light with you as you inspect the floor joists for mold.
-Grab a helper for this this task if you can.
+Grab a helper for this task if you can.
 It will be safer to have someone else who can direct the light while you spray and wipe, and you can focus on doing a more thorough job in the meantime.